Printed on September 15, 2019, 5:16 am

 - Reverse Transfer degree recipients will not be assessed a graduation fee at the associate degree-granting institution.

 - Each community college and each participating four-year institution will designate a contact person for Reverse Transfer.
-The contact person will serve as a point of information to students, faculty, and advisors.
+The contact person will serve as a point of information to students, faculty, and advisors and will be listed on the Reverse Transfer website.

 - Students are afforded due process under the appeals process and procedures outlined in the Catalog at the appropriate institution.